helen-lehrer/pizza-parlor/README.md

 Describe: Pizza.prototype.calculatePrice()

-Test: "It should return a price based on the Pizza object properties"
+Test: "It should return 3 different prices based on the Pizza object size property"
-Code: pizzaOrder.calculatePrice()
+Code: pizza.calculatePrice()
-Expected Output: <a number equal to the expected price>
+Expected Output:
+if pizza.size = small, then expected output = 10
+if pizza.size = medium, then expected output = 13
+if pizza.size = medium, then expected output = 16

 -------------------------